Lois Burwell: Personal life

-Lois Burwell has been married since 14 November 1998 to cinematographer John Toll, who has won two Academy Awards for Best Cinematography for the critically and commercially successful films Braveheart and Legends of the Fall.
+Burwell is married to cinematographer John Toll.
+They have worked together on The Rainmaker, Almost Famous, Captain Corelli’s Mandolin and The Last Samurai.

 She holds dual citizenships in the United States and the United Kingdom.

 Positions

 In 2015, Burwell was elected the Governor for the Makeup Artists and Hair Stylists branch of the Academy of Motion Picture Arts and Sciences, and in 2017, she was elected the first Vice President of the Academy.